The BBC is creating bold innovative concepts for future products, starting with a radically new service grounded in video.

 This initiative is deliberately outside mainstream BBC product structures so we can foster ideas beyond those already anticipated.

 If you are looking for a sandbox to innovate radically new experiences, this is it.
 Come work with the urgency of a startup within the powerhouse that is the world's greatest public service broadcaster.

-Over 12 months, you will bridge internal disciplines and external partners to rapidly develop several innovative concepts, before narrowing to deliver the most compelling one.
+Over 12 months, you will bridge internal disciplines and external partners to rapidly develop several concepts, before narrowing to deliver the most compelling one.